Zkah999/assembly-temp-control/README.md

 - The problem
 - A file with the flowchart that helps you see the control cases
 - The code that was used for the project at hand
+- I also attached the report but it is in portuguese